 “Tenant-Proof” Properties

 It’s an inevitable fact of landlord life: tenants put wear and tear on properties.
-Between move-ins, move-outs, and just general treatment, rental properties take a beating.
+Between move-ins, move-outs, and general wear and tear, rental properties take a beating.
 As a result, landlords should “tenant-proof” properties as much as possible.
 That is, use durable, long-lasting materials where able.
-For example, instead of hardwood floors, maybe use a more inexpensive and scratch-resistant synthetic flooring.
+For example, instead of hardwood floors, consider a more affordable, scratch-resistant synthetic flooring.
 Or, use commercial-grade carpets instead of normal residential ones.
-These typically cost more up-front but last far longer and require less upkeep.
+These typically cost more up front but last much longer and require less upkeep.

-Ideally, landlords can find the perfect balance of durability, cost, and tenant appeal when outfitting a rental property.
+Ideally, landlords can strike the right balance between durability, cost, and tenant appeal when outfitting a rental property.
 Simply put, you want a property that looks good and functions well but doesn’t require frequent, expensive maintenance.

 Primary Landlord Responsibilities – Finding Tenants

 Next, landlords need to understand their primary responsibilities.
 Broadly speaking, we group these responsibilities into two categories: 1) finding tenants, and 2) operating the property.
-And, while the below isn’t an exhaustive list, it outlines the major tasks landlords can expect to perform.
+And while the list below isn’t exhaustive, it outlines the major tasks landlords can expect to perform.

 Advertising a Property

 When you have a vacant property, you need to advertise it to potential tenants.
-A variety of techniques exist, but the internet has made this a far easier process.
-Websites like Zillow, CraigsList, and MilitaryByOwner all give landlords a quick and efficient way to advertise their properties.
+A variety of techniques exist, but the internet has made this far easier.
+Websites like Zillow, Craigslist, and MilitaryByOwner provide landlords with a quick and efficient way to advertise their properties.

 Show a Property

-Not every person who looks at an online listing will want to view your property.
+Not everyone who sees an online listing will want to view your property.
 But, for interested parties, you’ll need to show your property.
 In the COVID era, many landlords transitioned to virtual showings, walking someone through a property virtually via Zoom.
-However, before signing a lease, most potential tenants will want to physically walk a property at least once.
+However, before signing a lease, most potential tenants will want to walk through a property at least once physically.

 Vetting Potential Tenants

 After a showing, you have to decide whether someone is a good fit for the property.
 Do they make enough money?
 Do they have a criminal history?
 Have they ever been evicted before?
-Fortunately, online sites offer convenient application platforms to run credit and background checks.
+Fortunately, online platforms offer convenient tools to run credit and background checks.
 And, you can – and should – require that potential tenants include prior landlords as references.
 This lets you call and ask what sort of tenant he or she was in the past.

-NOTE: In order to avoid discrimination, equal housing, and other legal issues, landlords must apply the same rental criteria to all potential tenants.
+NOTE: To avoid discrimination, equal housing, and other legal issues, landlords must apply the same rental criteria to all potential tenants.
 If you have questions or concerns, you should speak with a real estate attorney in your area.

 Signing the Lease

-After you find a tenant and confirm his or her application, you need to sign a lease agreement.
-This provides both the landlord and tenant legal protection in case of disagreements.
+After you find a tenant and confirm their application, you need to sign a lease agreement.
+This provides both the landlord and the tenant with legal protection in the event of disagreements.
 You can download a boilerplate lease agreement for your state or ask a real estate attorney to draft one for you.
-But, if downloading one, we recommend at least paying for an attorney to review it to ensure it meets your state’s requirements while protecting you as a landlord.
+But if downloading one, we recommend at least paying an attorney to review it to ensure it meets your state’s requirements and protects you as a landlord.

 Primary Landlord Responsibilities – Operating the Property

 After signing the lease, you’ve successfully placed a tenant in your rental property.
-Now, you need to actually operate the property.
-Of note, some of these tasks will vary depending on whether or not you hire a management company.
+Now, you need actually to operate the property.
+Note that some of these tasks will vary depending on whether you hire a management company.

 Collecting Security Deposits and Monthly Rent

 It seems obvious, but people can forget about rent collection on the first of the month.
-By using online rent collection platforms, you can ask tenants to automate payments, which makes this process far smoother for all parties.
+By using online rent collection platforms, you can ask tenants to automate payments, making the process far smoother for all parties.

 And, make sure to collect a security deposit.
-This protects you in case of tenant damages, and it helps vet potential tenants.
+This protects you in the event of tenant damage and helps you vet potential tenants.
 That is, if someone can’t pay for a security deposit up front, there’s a good chance he or she can’t afford rent.

 Enforcing Lease Rules

 Successful landlords tend to A) clearly outline the rules to their tenants, and B) strictly enforce them.
-This provides both tenant and landlord clear expectations about behavior while helping to avoid future conflicts.
+This provides both the tenant and the landlord with clear expectations for behavior, helping to avoid future conflicts.
 Typically, when tenants know that your rules apply to all tenants, they’ll be far more willing to follow them.

 Minimizing Liability

 Landlords should take key steps to minimize their liability at a rental property.
-In other words, be proactive about not getting sued.
+In other words, be proactive about avoiding lawsuits.
 Make sure your home is up to code.
 Keep the walkways free of ice.
 Get your smoke detectors inspected annually.
 If you have a pool, make sure it’s properly gated.
 Comply with your local landlord-tenant laws.
 Once again, if you have questions about possible liability, you should seek the advice of a real estate attorney.

 Keeping Detailed Records

 For tax purposes, you’ll want to keep track of all rent payments, deductible expenses, and capital improvements (as these final items will affect your annual depreciation expense).
-If you have questions about common landlord tax deductions, a wealth of resources exists online.
+If you have questions about standard landlord tax deductions, there is a wealth of online resources.
 And, as a rule of thumb, if you plan on deducting something, make sure you have a receipt to support the deduction in case of an IRS audit.
-Using something like Google Drive provides a convenient way to digitally save and organize property-related receipts.
+Using a service like Google Drive is a convenient way to digitally save and organize property-related receipts.

-For general investment analysis, you’ll want to keep track of all cash inflow and outflows, regardless of tax status.
-This provides you the long-term ability to analyze the investment performance of a rental property.
+For general investment analysis, you’ll want to keep track of all cash inflows and outflows, regardless of tax status.
+This provides you with the long-term ability to analyze the investment performance of a rental property.

 Handle Repairs